 A growing number of Christians are being inspired by a biblical dream of our oneness through the blood of Jesus Christ.
 I define racial reconciliation in the Church as: groups of different cultural, ethnic, economic, etc. backgrounds bonded together by redemption in Christ and growing together according to biblical principles for mutual edification, evangelism, and the glory of God (John 13:34–35; Romans 15:1–13; Galalatians 2:1–14; 3:26–29; Ephesians 2:11–22).
 This is not only a good solution to the problem of racism; it is the only lasting solution.

 Many are pregnant with vision for multicultural churches and ministries.
 Crossroads Bible College started Crossroads Bible Church in 2001 as an extension of our mission statement: Training Christian Leaders to Reach a Multiethnic Urban World for Christ.
 We believe that God has a desire for churches that represent the biblical diversity of heaven.
 Crossroads Bible Church is living out the college mission with ethnic, economic, educational, and generational diversity within a biblical moral foundation.
+Note: as of July 1, 2019, Crossroads Bible College is now College of Biblical Studies.

 Other organizations are doing similar things.
 The international Christian men’s movement, Promise Keepers, states, “A promise keeper is committed to reaching beyond any racial and denominational barriers to demonstrate the power of biblical unity.”
 Ken Hutcherson and the Antioch Global Network are committed to planting multiethnic churches.
 Numerous denominations and fellowships are seeking to address the racial divide.
 Out of our history, great hope is emerging.